-- B. The creation of new businesses or the elimination of existing businesses within the State of California.
-DSA has determined that this proposed action has no effect. - C. The expansion of businesses currently doing business within the State of California.
-DSA has determined that this proposed action has no effect. - D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.
+B. The creation of new businesses or the elimination of existing businesses within the State of California.

+C. The expansion of businesses currently doing business within the State of California.

+D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.